WatchOutNewsAgency/wona.github.com/_posts/2017-02-27-the-sac-has-holes.md

 ---
 layout: post
 title: "The SAC has holes: An analysis of the electoral system"
-tags: [wona, news, sac]
+tags: [wona, column]
-category: sac
+category: coverstory
 image: cover-sac-holes.png
 excerpt: In most discussions pertaining to systems, processes and cultures, IITR is found to be lacking when compared against its sister IITs.
 The previous academic year saw us moving one step further in one such domain – our electoral systems.
 However, just as we saw the transition being successful and meritocracy coming to the fore in the case of elections, an unfortunate incident in Jawahar Bhawan, took us two steps backward.
-Incidents like these force us to dwell upon our shortcomings, both in terms of students and organisations.
-Herein, we try to offer an analysis of the electoral system at IITR.
 ---

 In most discussions pertaining to systems, processes and cultures, IITR is found to be lacking when compared against its sister IITs.
 The previous academic year saw us moving one step further in one such domain – our electoral systems.
 However, just as we saw the transition being successful and meritocracy coming to the fore in the case of elections, an unfortunate incident in Jawahar Bhawan, took us two steps backward.
 Incidents like these force us to dwell upon our shortcomings, both in terms of students and organisations.
 Herein, we try to offer an analysis of the electoral system at IITR.